 - Build your fire pit on an even surface to prevent embers from escaping

-- Make sure there’s at least 10 feet from any house, fence, tree, or structure
+- Make sure there is at least 10 feet distance from any house, fence, tree, or structure

 - If it’s windy outside, look for a good cover (or create one)